Share this article

-In a week-long trip to Silicon Valley where the group is accommodated on Stanford University campus, the students attend a number of conferences and seminars on entrepreneurship and meet established entrepreneurs during company visits such as Daily Motion, Apple Store and Google.
-CEO’s present the challenges they faced and share their vital knowledge and experience with the group.
+During the week-long trip to Silicon Valley where the group is accommodated on Stanford University campus, the students attend a number of conferences and seminars on entrepreneurship and meet established entrepreneurs during company visits such as Daily Motion, Apple Store and Google.
+CEOs present the challenges they faced and share their vital knowledge and experience with the group.

 I am a mechanical engineer graduated from Ecole des Mines de Douai with an executive Master in Marketing.
 I did my whole career in automotive industry working 18 years for a component supplier, having various positions as research engineer, business development manager and plant manager.

 I created my company CUBEO in December 2013.
 We are developing a flexible indoor storage module to protect goods against water damage, humidity, dust and vermin.
 The origin of the idea was to propose a convenient and easy way to protect furniture and belongings against flooding.
 We started to develop the CUBEO concept and then we realized that this product could have a lot of different applications: protect archive or antique items against humidity, household equipment during renovation works or preserve a collector’s car.
 Our target is to setup a commercial team and to be able to develop European sales by the end of 2016.